-The review and approval process to issue and withdraw Certificates of Food and Feed Approval for GE crops is regulated under MARD's Circular 2/2014/TT-BNNPTNT.
+The review and approval process to issue and revoke Certificates of Food and Feed Approval for GE crops is regulated under MARD's Circular 2/2014/TT-BNNPTNT.
 The Circular entered into force on March 10, 2014.

-According to this Circular, a GE event is approved for food and feed use and import if it meets one of the following conditions: either it has been approved for use as food, feed in five developed countries (defined as a country that has an advanced biotech background in the OECD and in the G20) or the GE Food and Feed Safety Committee concludes that the GE product does not contain uncontrolled risks to humans and/or the environment.
-All submissions of GE products must be posted on MARD's website for a 30 day of public comment period.
+According to this Circular, a GE event is approved for food and feed use if it meets one of the following conditions: either it has been approved for use as food and/or feed in five developed countries (defined as a country with advanced biotechnology policies in the OECD and/or in the G20) or the GE Food and Feed Safety Committee concludes that the GE product does not contain uncontrolled risks to humans and/or the environment.
+All submissions of GE products must be posted on MARD's website for a 30-day public comment period.
 After that, the submissions must be circulated for the GE Food and Feed Safety Committee's review before being submitted to MARD's leadership for approval.